Rooney Prize for Irish Literature

 The Rooney Prize for Irish Literature was created in 1976 by the Irish American businessman Dan Rooney, owner and chairman of the NFL Pittsburgh Steelers franchise and former US Ambassador to Ireland.
-The prize is awarded to Irish writers aged under 40 who are published in Irish or English.
+The prize is administered by the Oscar Wilde Centre and is awarded to Irish writers aged under 40 who are published in Irish or English.
 Although often associated with individual books, it is intended to reward a body of work.
 Originally worth £750, the current value of the prize is €10,000.